NVIDIA/NeMo/README.md

   length plus maximum sequence output length.
 * `Preferred Batch Sizes` - List of preferred batch sizes used in NVIDIA Triton configuration.
 * `Satisfies Constraints` - “Yes” if a model satisfies the p99 latency constraint, set as the max-latency-ms parameter.
-* `Throughput (inder/sec)` - Throughput not normalized for number of GPUs but just measured for one model instance.
+* `Throughput (inder/sec)` - Throughput not normalized for the number of GPUs but just measured for one model instance.
 * `p95 Latency(ms)`.
 * `p99 Latency(ms)`.